Parking Lots

 Description

 - Parking lots for residents and NYCHA vehicles are needed to allow for mobility and servicing of grounds including maintenance and cleanup.
-Parking lots are paved with asphalt and typical work includes new pavement, vehicular drop curb, striping, signage, wheel-stops, guardrails, vehicle access controls, ADA parking spaces, and accessible ramps to walkways.
+NYCHA parking lots have historically been paved with asphalt, however light-colored (high-albedo) materials are preferred for any new work.
+Typical work includes new pavement, vehicular drop curb, striping, signage, wheel-stops, guardrails, vehicle access controls, ADA parking spaces, and accessible ramps to walkways.

 - Related work includes installation of security cameras and earthwork.